viktorija8902/comments-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You will need node and npm/yarn to run this app.
+You will need node and npm to run this app.
 Clone the repo, then run:

 ### `npm install`

 ### `npm run start`

-You can also use yarn as mentioned in auto generated docs.

 To run tests: